 Most boaters would agree that the freedom of the open water is a real gift, but marine accidents can devastate your life.
 Even worse, seeking compensation after a boating-related injury can be extremely challenging, as the laws governing maritime accidents are complex and often confusing.

-Maritime Injury Lawsuits
+Maritime Injury Lawsuits in South Carolina

 The success of a personal injury lawsuit (also called a tort) can depend heavily on the body of law that has jurisdiction over the injury.
 Inexperienced boaters are often surprised to learn after an accident that it’s not just a simple matter of state personal injury law.
 Instead, their accident may fall under a more complex set of federal laws, called admiralty law or maritime law.
 Maritime law can apply to injuries on ship or on shore, and to recreational boaters as well as employers.
 Times when maritime law may come into play include the following: